wesleyegberto/java-virtualthreads-chat/README.md

 ### Conclusion

-Note for both kinds of thread, there were memory increase when the number of threads incresed, because for each thread (platform or virtual) the JVM allocates heap and stack memory for it.
+Note for both kinds of thread, the memory also increased when the number of threads increased, because for each thread (platform or virtual) the JVM allocates heap and stack memory for it.

-But, in the case the virtual thread weren't need to use OS process until any CPU-bounded work were done.
+But, in the case the virtual, the threads didn't have to have an OS process until any CPU-bound work were done.

-So, if you have an application that the most work is IO-bounded (most of enterprise application), you should get a better performance and use of your resources.
+So, if you have an application that the most work is IO-bound (most of enterprise application), you should get a better performance and use of your resources.
 Keep in mind that the memory may behave the same, so if your application would start thousands or millions of virtual threads, better have the memory for it.